childmindresearch/slurm_testing/README.md

 ### Launch a 'lite' regression test run

-Set up a GitHub Actions workflow configuration file to call [`cpac-slurm-status launch`](./src/cpac_slurm_testing/status/cli.py#L209-L222).
+Set up a GitHub Actions workflow configuration file to call [`cpac-slurm-status lite launch`](./src/cpac_slurm_testing/status/cli.py#L146-L150).
 Use contexts, secrets and environment variables to pass the required variables to the script from GitHub Actions.

 #### Required commandline parameters or environment variables